buildpacks-community/kpack-cli/docs/kp_image_create.md

   "--local-path" to use source code from the local machine

 Local source code will be pushed to the same registry provided for the image resource tag.
+--local-path-destination-image can be used to specify the repository of the source code image.
+If not specified, the source code image will be pushed to the <image-tag-repo>-source repo.
 Therefore, you must have credentials to access the registry on your machine.
 --registry-ca-cert-path and --registry-verify-certs are only used for local source type.